WHY Lviv is so underestimated by tourists?

-The war is in the east Ukraine, whereas Lviv is only 80 kilometres from European Union border.
+The war is in east Ukraine, whereas Lviv is only 80 kilometers from the European Union border.

 We could write about visit Lviv for hours.
-We are enchanted by this city and we can honestly admit that it became our favourite spot in Europe.
+We are enchanted by this city and we can honestly admit that it became our favorite spot in Europe.

 How to get there?

 The best is to take the bus from any big Polish city like Warsaw, Krakow or Wroclaw.

 You can also travel directly to Przemysl (close to the Ukrainian border) and then take a bus to Lviv.

 Bus ticket costs only 30 PLN ($8).
 The journey last 2-3 hours, including waiting in the line on the border.

 If you are a European Union citizen, you don’t need a visa to enter Ukraine.